Campus St Charles - Case D

 Cognitive aging, cognitive development, cognitive control, arithmetic problem solving, strategies

-The Language team is composed of specialists in cognitive psychology, cognitive neuropsychology, neuroscience, and linguistics.
-Their common goal is to better understand the complex organization of language: its acquisition during development, its normal and pathological functioning, and its neural basis.
+The Language team is an interdisciplinary group composed of specialists in adult and developmental cognitive psychology, cognitive neuropsychology, neuroscience, and linguistics.
+Our common goal is to better understand the complex organization of language: acquisition, normal and pathological functioning, and its structural manifestation

-- How are we able to select words as we speak?
-Why do certain patients have word-finding difficulties?
+How are we able to select words as we speak, and why do certain patients have word-finding difficulties?

 Comparative cognition (Joël Fagot)

 Composed of psychologists specialized in animal or human cognition, our team focuses on cognitive architecture by analyzing the complementary processes of perception, attention, memory, learning and reasoning, social cognition and language.
 Its particularity is to study these phenomena by comparing human cognition to that of two other species, baboon monkeys and dogs.
 Through this comparison, we seek to better define the cognitive processes unique to humans, possibly subject to linguistic influences, and those more widely shared in the phylogeny.
 Our research on monkeys is performed on a unique platform where animals kept in social groups have free access to experimental stations.

 Joël Fagot, Florence Gaunet, Marie Montant, Carole Parron, Arnaud Rey, Adrien Meguerditchian, Nicolas Claidière, Charlotte Duranton, Kévin Le Goff , Alain Parra, Sylvain Madec, Laure Minier, Sarah Pope, Tiphaine Medam, Raphaelle Malassi, Julien Roland, Julie Gullstrand, Gameli Amedon.